Iran women's national football team: Refounded in 2005, Trying to start over

+2010s

 Iran were briefly banned by FIFA from international competition in 2011 for wearing hijabs.
 This caused Iran to forfeit its bid to qualify for the 2012 Summer Olympics.
 The ban was lifted in 2012.

 In 2015 there were reports that eight players on the team were males awaiting sex change operations.

+On 27 December 2019, Zahra Khajavi broke the clean sheet record of Iranian football by not conceding any goal for 953 minutes.
+Also, she, along with Alireza Biranvand, are known as the record holders of the longest hand throws in Iranian football.
+As one of the best goalkeepers in the history of Iranian football, Khajavi was able to once again draw the attention of the domestic media to the Iranian women's national football team.
+Her achievements played a key role in the progress of the women's national football team in these years.

+2020s

-Iran qualified for their first ever AFC Women's Asian Cup when they won against Jordan on penalties in the qualifiers for the 2022 edition to be hosted in India.
+In the 2020s, women's football became more popular among young Iranians, both boys and girls.Iran qualified for their first ever AFC Women's Asian Cup when they won against Jordan on penalties in the qualifiers for the 2022 edition to be hosted in India.
 In Iran's historic debut, Iran impressed by holding India goalless, but following India's withdrawal due to COVID-19 pandemic, Iran's only point was lost, and thus Iran was left vulnerable to China and Chinese Taipei, losing 0–7 and 0–5 in process and was eliminated as the worst third-placed team.

+In 2023, a report on BBC Persian reported the lack of facilities and friendly matches for the team.
+This report mentioned the "unwillingness" of the Iranian Football Federation to have a women's team.
+In the 2024 AFC Women's Olympic Qualifying Tournament, Maryam Azmoun's team had one draw and two defeats (in second round of the tournament), although their slight loss against powerful Australia was predictable for the fans.

 Team image

 Nicknames

-The Iran women's national football team have been known or nicknamed as the "Team Melli Baanovaan (The Ladies National Team)".
+The Iran women's national football team have been known or nicknamed as the "Iranian Lionesses" (in Persian: Shirzanan).
+The Iran women's national football team is widely nicknamed the Persian stars since 2010.
+"Parsi women" or Persian ladies are another nicknames of the team in Asian football.

+Media coverage and promotion

+In the decades after 1979, the media coverage of women's football in Iran had problems, but the matches of the women's national team are usually followed by Iranian men and women in the national and foreign media.

+Persian-language documentaries and sports programs are made about the team's winning potential and history.